As a spouse, you have the option of claiming a Social Security retirement benefit based on your own earnings record or

 Your spouse is entitled to an amount equal to one-half of your full primary insurance amount (PIA).
 In order to receive this benefit, your spouse must be at least 62 years old or caring for your child entitled to receive benefits on your work record who is younger than 16 or disabled.
-Also, you must have filed for Social Security retirement benefits (although you do not need to be receiving benefits) in order for your spouse to receive them as well.
+Also, you must be receiving Social Security retirement benefits in order for your spouse to receive them as well.

 It may be that your spouse could receive more from Social Security based on her own earnings record than through your spousal benefit.
 If this is the case, the Social Security Administration (SSA) automatically provides your spouse the larger benefit.